 The Division of Infectious Diseases offers inpatient and outpatient consultation services at several different sites, including Parkland Memorial Hospital, the Dallas Veterans Affairs Medical Center, St. Paul University Hospital, Zale Lipshy University Hospital, the James.
 W. Aston Ambulatory Care Center, and the Amelia Court HIV Clinic.

-Studies in the Nephrology Division are performed in 13,000 square feet of brand-new office and laboratory space.
+Studies in the Nephrology Division are performed in 13,000 square feet of office and laboratory space.

 In the Rheumatic Diseases Division, the Mohan Laboratory is dedicated to the study and cure of systemic lupus erythematosus (lupus), an autoimmune disease that’s not yet completely understood.
 The research projects at the lab focus on discovering what makes some people genetically more likely to develop lupus.